pbubas/modbus_wrapper/README.md

 read_discrete_inputs(299, 1)
 ```

-* All coils are read in one function call thanks to *MaxReadSize* and *ReadMask* parameters which can be configured in [modbus object config file](modbus_wrapper/objects/config.py)
+* All coils are read in one function call thanks to **MaxReadSize** and **ReadMask** parameters which can be configured in [modbus object config file](modbus_wrapper/objects/config.py)

 ```python
 client.read(modbus_list, max_read_size=1)
 ```

-For above example, 8 functions will be executed:
+For above example, 8 modbus functions will be executed:
 ```python
 read_coils(19, 1)
 read_coils(29, 1)